Litauen/docs.bannerlordmodding.lt/modding/crashes.md

 ??? failure "Linq.Enumerable.Any - Extensions.IsEmpty - NameGenerator - GetNameListForCulture - GenerateHeroFirstName"
-    REASON: error in the culture xml file
+    REASON: error in the culture xml file, non-existant culture used for some lord/clan